Backup Under the Full Recovery Model

 Before first database backup in this figure, the database is exposed to potential work loss (from time t0 to time t1).
 Thereafter, routine log backups reduce work-loss exposure to the risk of losing changes that were made after the latest log backup (taken at time t14 in this figure).
 In the event of a failure after the most recent backup, the database administrator would try to back up the tail of the log (the log that is not yet backed up).
 If the tail-log backup succeeds, the database administrator could avoid any work loss by restoring the database up to the point of failure.

 For information about differential database backups, see Using Differential Backups.

 By logging all operations, including bulk operations such as SELECT INTO, CREATE INDEX, and bulk loading data, the full recovery model lets you recover a database to the point of failure or to an earlier point in time, called a point-in-time restore.

 Many users of the full recovery model temporarily switch to bulk-logged recovery model when bulk loading data and increasing performance outweighs the risk of possible data loss.
 The bulk-logged recovery model minimally logs bulk operations, though fully logging other transactions.
 For more information about bulk-logged recovery model, see Backup Under the Bulk-Logged Recovery Model

-In SQL Server 2000 and later versions, using the select into/bulkcopy database option of sp_dboption resets the recovery model to BULK_LOGGED.
-In SQL Server 2000, this option is required to create a permanent table with SELECT INTO.
-However, in SQL Server 2005, this option is never required and should always be avoided.
+In SQL Server 2005 and later versions, the select into/bulkcopy database option of sp_dboption is never required and should always be avoided.
 You should use ALTER DATABASE instead.
 This sp_dboption stored procedure will be removed in a future version of SQL Server.